Skip to main content

 How are returns calculated for FD and SIP?

 FDs earn returns in the form of interest and the rate is fixed at the time of investment.
 Returns on SIPs come from the underlying assets.
 These could be in the form of interest payments for fixed-income assets or an increase in the value of equities in a portfolio.
 However, these returns are not fixed and depend on the performance of the underlying assets.
-You can use the SIP calculator to estimate your potential returns.
+You can use an SIP calculator to estimate your potential returns.
 If you choose a top up SIP, where your contributions are increased by a fixed percentage at regular intervals, you can use a top up SIP calculator to see the resultant growth potential.

 Mutual Fund investments are subject to market risks, read all scheme related documents carefully.